-Batteries are an extremely important component in the transport systems of the future.
-All electrically powered vehicles will use batteries and the volumes will be incredibly large.
-This is why it is important to develop environmentally friendly material and manufacturing techniques from the start.
+Batteries are a very important component in the transport systems of the future.
+All electrically powered vehicles will use batteries and the volumes are expected to be very large.
+This is why it is important to develop environmentally friendly material and manufacturing techniques from the start

 Avellán L.,Orlenius J., Zackrisson M.,(2010) “Life cycle assessment of lithium-ion batteries for plug-in hybrid electric vehicles – Critical issues”, Journal of Cleaner Production, Article in press http://dx.doi.org/10.1016/j.jclepro.2010.06.004